Abhijay007/uptane-demo/docs/Standard/uptane-standard.md

 - Physical attacks, such as manual tampering with ECUs outside the vehicle.
 - Compromise of the packaged software, such as malware embedded in a trusted package.
 - Compromise of the supply chain (e.g., build system, version control system, packaging process).
 The focus of Uptane is end device security and secure delivery.
-It addresses one part of the solution, but it is designed to pair well with more holistic solutions, like in-toto [\[IN-TOTO\]](#IN-TOTO), git signing, TPMs, etc. Recently, the Uptane community approved [Scudo](https://github.com/uptane/pures/blob/main/pure3.md) as an Uptane augmentation that could be adopted as a formal recommendation in the Uptane Deployment Best Practices in the future.
+It addresses one part of the solution, but it is designed to pair well with more holistic solutions, like in-toto [\[IN-TOTO\]](#in-toto), git signing, TPMs, etc. Recently, the Uptane community approved [Scudo](https://github.com/uptane/pures/blob/main/pure3.md) as an Uptane augmentation that could be adopted as a formal recommendation in the Uptane Deployment Best Practices in the future.
 - Problems associated with OBD or UDS programming of ECUs, such as authentication of communications between ECUs.
-- Malicious mirrors of package repositories, which could substitute original packages with malicious packages with matching version numbers [\[MERCURY\]](#MERCURY).
+- Malicious mirrors of package repositories, which could substitute original packages with malicious packages with matching version numbers [\[MERCURY\]](#mercury).

 ## 3.5.
 Design requirements